algoim/algoim.github.io/index.md

 ## About

 _Algoim_ was developed by [Robert Saye](http://math.lbl.gov/~saye/) in the [Mathematics Group](http://math.lbl.gov) at the [Lawrence Berkeley National Laboratory](https://www.lbl.gov/) as part of his research in numerical methods for high-order accurate interface dynamics with applications in multi-phase multi-physics.
 For more information and applications of these algorithms, visit [his research page](http://math.lbl.gov/~saye/).

+This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) program through the FASTMath Institute under Contract No. DE-AC02-05CH11231 at Lawrence Berkeley National Laboratory.